turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 - Add a new POST route to update a collection of favorited movies in `app.locals`.
 A valid POST request should _at least_ have an `id` property for the movie that's being favorited/unfavorited.
 If the request is unsuccessful (ie, if a malformed request is sent), send back a helpful response to the user.

 - Add a new GET route to get all currently favorited movies (these will be stored in app.locals).

+### Iteration 8c - Watch Again

+Users have been wanting to keep track of the movies they've already seen.
+The server is not currently set up to store and return this information, so we'll be modifying both sides of the application for this feature.

+**Front End**:
+- Update the homepage so that users can mark if they've watched a movie already by clicking an icon.
+They should be able to unmark the movie as watched if they clicked it by accident.

+- Update the movie show page view so that users can mark a movie watched or unwatched a movie by clicking an icon.

+- Add a way to view only already-watched movies from the homepage.
+When viewing watched movies, the user should be taken to a new page (`/watch-again`).
+If no movies have been marked as watched, there should be a message stating that the user hasn't marked any movies as watched (dont just render an empty page!).

+**Back End**
+- Add a new POST route to update a collection of watched movies in `app.locals`.
+A valid POST request should _at least_ have an `id` property for the movie that's being marked watched/ununwatched.
+If the request is unsuccessful (ie, if a malformed request is sent), send back a helpful response to the user.

+- Add a new GET route to get all currently watched movies (these will be stored in app.locals).

 -->
 ### Extensions